iltommi/qdb-documentation/source/api/c.rst

 Queries
 --------

 To run a query on quasardb, use the function :func:`qdb_query`.
-It will return a list of aliases that matches the specified query.
+The API transparently runs the query accross the cluster, and returns the list of aliases matching the query result.

 .. literalinclude:: ../../../../examples/c/query.c
     :start-after: doc-start-query
     :end-before: doc-end-query
     :dedent: 12

 Aliases returned by :func:`qdb_query` must be freed with :func:`qdb_release`.

+If the query exceeds the maximum allowed cardinality, an error :cpp:enum:`qdb_e_query_too_complex` will be returned.
+It is possible to increase the maximum cardinality with :func:`qdb_option_set_max_cardinality`.

 For more information about queries, see :doc:`../api/queries`.

 Streaming
 ---------